Coronavirus: Employees: work changes

 - Can my contractor umbrella company refuse to furlough me?
 (Written for Contractor UK 28 April 2020)

 - Umbrella workers: have you only recently been furloughed?
 (2 June 2020).
-By way of an update to the question ' Will I be furloughed?'
-HMRC have recently indicated to us that a worker does not need to have been on live assignment to be eligible for a grant but ultimately it is for the agency or umbrella company to decide what is the most appropriate approach.
+By way of an update to the question ' Will I be furloughed?' in the last article, HMRC have recently indicated to us that a worker does not need to have been on live assignment to be eligible for a grant but ultimately it is for the agency or umbrella company to decide what is the most appropriate approach.
+It also seems possible for an agency or umbrella company to place their workers back on to assignments under flexible furlough, as explained here.

 - If you work through your own limited company, whether inside or outside the public sector, see our dedicated page.